A state-by-state breakdown of US coronavirus cases - KVIA

 A state-by-state breakdown of US coronavirus cases

-There were at least 732 cases and 26 deaths in the United States across 36 states and the District of Columbia as of 6 a.m.
-ET on March 10.
-That national figure includes 662 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.
+There were at least 1,000 cases and 31 deaths across 38 states and the District of Columbia as of 12 a.m.
+ET on March 11.
+That national figure includes 930 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.

 Here are the reported number of cases from each state, not including those who were repatriated.